dankinsoid/swift-configs/README.md

 ### Community Contributions

-Want to add your own ConfigsHandler implementation?
+Want to add your own ConfigStore implementation?
 Consider contributing to the ecosystem by:

-1. Creating a separate package with your handler
+1. Creating a separate package with your store
-2. Following the `ConfigsHandler` protocol
+2. Following the `ConfigStore` protocol
 3. Adding comprehensive tests and documentation
 4. Submitting your package for inclusion in this list